 5 Common Causes of Blocked Drains and How to Prevent Them

-Blocked drains are an inconvenience that could cause disruption to your daily life.
-They could cause smelly water damage, bad smells, or even health risks.
-If not promptly dealt with, blocked drains can cause serious problems in the plumbing system, leading to expensive repair or even replacement.
+Blocked drains are a hassle that can disrupt your daily life.
+They could cause the destruction of your home’s plumbing, unpleasant smells and even health hazards.
+If not dealt with promptly blocked drains could cause serious problems in the plumbing system, resulting in costly maintenance or repairs.

 Key Takeaways

-- Blocked drains can disrupt your daily life and result in problems with water, bad smells, and even health risks.
+- The blockage of drains can affect your day-to-day routine and result in water damage, bad smells, and even health risks.

 - Hair

-In this article, we will look at five common reasons for blocked drains and the best way to stop them from happening.
+In this article, we’ll examine five of the most common causes of blocked drains and what you can do to prevent them from happening.

-Fat, grease, and oil may appear like harmless materials to drain down the toilet, however, over time, they begin to accumulate in the pipes’ walls the pipes, causing the pipes to become blocked.
-If this happens then water cannot flow freely through the drainpipes.
-The best solution is to refrain from spilling grease in the drain, or use soap and hot water to wash your hands when cleaning dishes because it assists to remove greasy substances.
+Grease, oil and fat may appear like harmless materials to pour down the drain but they can build up in the pipes’ walls the pipes causing an obstruction.
+If this happens the water can’t flow freely through drainpipes.
+The best solution is to refrain from the practice of pouring grease into the drain.
+Alternatively, make use of hot water and soap when cleaning dishes as it helps dissolve greasy substances.

 Cause 2: Tree Roots

-The tree’s roots gradually extend themselves into the ground searching for nutrients which means that they grow towards underground pipes.
-Once they’re inside, the tree roots could cause significant damage and may completely block them, causing flooding.
-It’s important therefore if you have trees nearby that you maintain the growth of your trees around drainage systems by trimming the trees regularly.
+Over time tree roots naturally extend themselves into the ground looking for nutrients.
+This means that they grow towards underground pipes.
+Once they are inside the pipes, tree roots could cause significant damage and may completely block them, causing flooding.
+It’s crucial, therefore, if you have trees around to maintain their growth around drainage systems by pruning them on a regular basis.

-It’s easy enough to believe that flushing items that aren’t biodegradable like toilet paper, wet wipes and so on. shouldn’t cause a lot of problems in the long run However, when a lot of these items go down toilets they will resultantly accumulate pushing others aside that block pipes.
-This can result in nasty smells emanating around toilets/bin areas too!
-Always remember what should be flushed away and what should not (i. e only toilet paper needs to be flushed).
+It’s not difficult to conclude that flushing items that aren’t biodegradable like wet towels, sanitary wipes and so on. will not cause any major problems in the long run However, if a large amount of these items are put in the toilets, they’ll pile up and push others away, blocking pipes – this can cause unpleasant odors to emanate around toilets/bin areas too!
+Be aware of what needs to be flushed away and what should not (i. it is only toilet paper needs to be flushed).

 Cause 4 Hair